 It serves two functions.
 It can store and filter power.
 It does a lot to control the overall quality of the power.

-Essentially, a choke takes the high frequency power coming in from the PWM and turns it into a stable 60Hz frequency usable by the CPU and other components.
+Essentially, a choke takes the high-frequency power from the PWM and turns it into a stable 60Hz frequency usable by the CPU and other components.

-The quality of a choke greatly determines how well the motherboard can withstand overclocking.
+The quality of a choke dramatically determines how well the motherboard can withstand overclocking.

 4. The Capacitors (Part of VRM) – Stores and Filters Power

-This is a common electrical component used in many electronic devices to store energy in an electric field and when required it can discharge this energy into the circuit they’re connected to.
+This is a standard electrical component used in many electronic devices to store energy in an electric field.
+It can discharge this energy into its connected circuit when required.

-For a VRM and it corresponding power phase, it serves the same purpose.
-It stores the current received from the choke and supplies just the amount as needed by the CPU, the rest is discharged or released via the ground.
+A VRM and its corresponding power phase serve the same purpose.
+It stores the current received from the choke and supplies just the amount the CPU needs.
+The rest is discharged or released via the ground.

-In the process of supplying the energy to the CPU, the capacitor further filters out any spikes and ripples in the current.
-Thus smoothing out the quality of the energy delivered.
+In supplying the energy to the CPU, the capacitor further filters out any spikes and ripples in the current.
+Thus smoothing out the quality of the power delivered.

 Capacitors store voltage by storing energy in an electric field.
 Inductors store current by storing energy in a magnetic field.